MeltwaterArchive/storyplayer/v2/modules/graphite/expectsGraphite.md

 title: expectsGraphite()
 prev: '<a href="../../modules/graphite/fromGraphite.html">Prev: fromGraphite()</a>'
 next: '<a href="../../modules/host/index.html">Next: The Host Module</a>'
+updated_for_v2: true
 ---
 # expectsGraphite()

 _expectsGraphite()_ allows you to test the data in Graphite.

-The source code for these actions can be found in the class _DataSift\Storyplayer\ExpectsGraphite_.
+The source code for these actions can be found in the class `Prose\ExpectsGraphite`.

 ## Behaviour And Return Codes